 "Club drugs" is a term used to describe a group of substances commonly associated with recreational use at parties, clubs, concerts, and other social events.
 Inpatient rehabs play a crucial role in providing comprehensive and specialized assistance to individuals grappling with addiction to various club drugs.
-From MDMA (Ecstasy) and Ketamine to GHB, these facilities are equipped to address the unique challenges associated with the use of club drugs.
-Inpatient rehab programs offer a structured and supportive environment where individuals can undergo detoxification, receive medical supervision, and engage in evidence-based therapies tailored to the specific substances involved.
-Therapeutic interventions such as counseling, group therapy, and behavioral therapies are utilized to address the psychological aspects of addiction and equip individuals with coping mechanisms.
-The immersive nature of inpatient rehabs allows for continuous monitoring, a crucial element in managing withdrawal symptoms and preventing relapse.
-By providing a safe and focused setting, inpatient rehabs empower individuals to break the cycle of addiction, understand the root causes of their substance use, and develop the skills necessary for sustained recovery from club drug addiction.
+From MDMA (Ecstasy) and Ketamine to GHB, addiction treatment facilities are equipped to address the unique challenges associated with the use of club drugs.
+Inpatient rehab programs may offer a structured and supportive environment where individuals can undergo detoxification, receive medical supervision, and engage in evidence-based therapies tailored to the specific substances involved.
+Therapeutic interventions such as counseling, group therapy, and behavioral therapies may be utilized to address the psychological aspects of addiction and equip individuals with coping mechanisms.
+The immersive nature of inpatient rehabs may allow for continuous monitoring, a crucial element in managing withdrawal symptoms and preventing relapse.
+By providing a safe and focused setting, inpatient rehabs may empower individuals to break the cycle of addiction, understand the root causes of their substance use, and develop the skills necessary for sustained recovery from club drug addiction.

 The list of club drugs includes various substances, each with its own set of street names.
 Here is a list of club drugs along with some of their common street names: